syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endhighlight %}
 {% endtabs %}

-You need to map this property (`RecurrenceId`) of Meeting with `RecurrenceIdMapping` property of `ScheduleAppointmentMapping` class which is used to map the exception appointment with recurrence series appointment.
-Also, you need to map this property (`ActualDate`) of Meeting with `ExceptionOccurrenceActualDateMapping` property of `ScheduleAppointmentMapping` class which is used to mention the actual series occurrence date of exception appointment of `Meeting`.
-And you should add the created exception recurrence appointment to schedule `DataSource`.
+You should map this custom property (`RecurrenceId`) of `Meeting` with the `RecurrenceIdMapping` property of `ScheduleAppointmentMapping` class which is used to map the exception appointment with schedule recurrence series appointment(`Meeting`).
+You should also map this custom property (`ActualDate`) of `Meeting` with the `ExceptionOccurrenceActualDateMapping` property of `ScheduleAppointmentMapping` class which is used to mention the actual series occurrence date of exception appointment with schedule recurrence appointment.
+You should add the created exception recurrence appointment to the schedule `DataSource`.

 {% tabs %}
 {% highlight c# %}